What is Cannabidiol?

 What Kind of CBD Hemp Oil Products Are Available?

-CBD hemp oil products have already been available for several years now.
+CBD and hemp oil products have already been available for several years now.
 These include nutritional supplements like daily capsules, gums, and concentration extracts.
-CBD hemp oil can also be found in many skin care products like soaps, lotions, and balms.
+CBD hemp oil can also be found in many skin care products like soaps, lotions, CBD e-liquids and balms.

 What Does The Future Hold for Cannabidiol?